jajpohke/USBtoC64_AMI_CFG_Adv/README.md

 ## 🛠️ How to map a Controller Permanently (Auto-Dump)

 1. Connect your unknown USB controller.
-2. Use the HTML WebHID page to map your buttons and verify they work perfectly in-game.
+2. Use the **[HTML WebHID Configurator](https://raw.githack.com/emanuelelaface/USBtoC64/main/configurator/config.html)** to map your buttons and verify they work perfectly in-game.
 3. Open the Serial Monitor and type `sniffer`.
 4. The ESP32 will ask: `HTML Profile detected!
 Do you want to Auto-Import it?
 (Y/N)`
 5. Type `Y`, give your controller a name, and press Enter.